krishna2/krishna2.github.io/khan.md

 # Khan

-Starting from a small tribe in the Steppes of Mongolia, in spite of being abandoned, bertrayed, captivated and deserted (didn't quite plan the abcd sequence of misfortunes, but this is but a fraction), Genghis Khan and his Mongol army would go on to achieve more in 25 years than the Romans did in 400 years.
+Starting from a small tribe in the Steppes of Mongolia, in spite of being abandoned, betrayed, captivated and deserted (didn't quite plan the abcd sequence of misfortunes, but this is but a fraction), Genghis Khan and his Mongol army would go on to achieve more in 25 years than the Romans did in 400 years.